 6. Cryptocurrency

 Similar to stocks, investors trade cryptocurrency on stock exchanges.
-Some methods to obtain cryptocurrency include “mining” and or buying them from a trading platform.
+Some methods to obtain cryptocurrency include “mining” and/or buying them from a trading platform.
 As the popularity of cryptocurrency rises, so does the risk of it being exploited by wrongdoers.
-To curb this, the Singapore government has recently passed a bill that will require service providers dealing with cryptocurrencies to be licensed.

 7. Debt Investment

 Debt investment is enabled by digital platforms that connect SMEs with investors without going through a traditional financial intermediary.
-Funding Societies is one such platform and investors on it look to earn interest returns in exchange for participating in a crowdfund.
-Despite being a relatively new concept in Singapore, it has grown significantly over the years and has shown no signs of slowing down.
+Funding Societies is one such platform and investors on it look to earn interest returns in exchange for participating in a crowdfund, and debt investment as an alternative investment strategy has gained significant traction in Singapore in recent years.

 Starting from just S$20, debt investing with Funding Societies caters to a large number of investors and makes a potentially palatable entry opportunity for beginners with a lower risk appetite.
 In addition, the Guaranteed line of investment products effectively guarantees the returns to investors, making it a possible source of passive income.